COVID-19: Primer on Executive and Agency Orders

 Guide to Navigating the Evolving COVID-19 Mandates and Guidance Related to Closures and Social Distancing

 We are all grappling with what seem to be hour-by-hour adjustments to best practices for conducting business with the spread of the Coronavirus Disease (“COVID-19”).
 This Legal Update aims to delineate the line between government mandates and guidance.
-The von Briesen Government Relations Section aims to maintain up-to-date guidance as additional governmental actions are taken.

 Currently, pursuant to Wisconsin Department of Health Service Emergency Order #5 (“DHS Emergency Order #5"), all gathering of more than 10 people are prohibited.
 However, there are a number of exemptions.
 Offices and manufacturing facilities may remain open despite gathering more than 10 people.
 For offices, DHS Emergency Order #5 provides that office spaces “shall implement social distancing, including teleworking, as much as practicable.”
 At this time, social distancing is not mandated in manufacturing, processing, distribution and production facilities.
 (Please note carefully that the lack of a mandate does not in any way diminish the utility of social distancing practices whenever it is practical to implement them.)
 We have listed more details about DHS Emergency Order #5 below for your reference.